Best 8K TVs: quick links

-Hisense already has an 8K model out, but only in certain territories – we don't know whether it will hit UK shores yet.
+Hisense already has an 8K model out, but only in certain territories – we don't know whether it will hit UK or US shores yet.

 8K TV: what can I watch?

 In native, pure, 8K?
 Effectively nothing.
-Hollywood tends to use 6K cameras even when working digitally (and, as we suggested earlier, old films can only really be re-scanned to 6K, though they can then be upscaled), so content isn't exactly about to explode, either.
+Even recently, Hollywood has tended to use 6K cameras even when working digitally (and, as we suggested earlier, old films can only really be re-scanned to 6K, though they can then be upscaled, which can be highly effective), so content isn't exactly about to explode, either.

-That said, Vimeo now has 8K support for videos, and YouTube likes to be at the forefront of these things, so 8K streaming looks to be the future, assuming your internet can handle it.
+There are no plans for an 8K disc format currently.
+Vimeo does now have 8K support for videos, though, and YouTube likes to be at the forefront of these things, so 8K streaming looks to be the future, assuming your internet can handle it.

 Samsung is developing a technology called ScaleNet that's designed to make 8K easier to transmit over limited connection speeds, and is especially interesting.
 It works by using an 'AI' at the transmission end to downscale the image to 4K, then a matching 'AI' that knows exactly how the first one works to upscale it back to 8K – this should preserve more detail than a regular compression algorithm.

-However, it only solves getting the image to you, not recording it in the first place!
-Although we're seeing the first consumer cameras with 8K recording in arriving now: the Samsung S20 Ultra includes it, as does the LG V60 ThinQ phone, and the Canon EOS R5 mirrorless camera.
+All of the above only solves getting the image to you, not recording it in the first place!
+We're seeing the first consumer cameras with 8K recording in arriving now: the Samsung S20 Ultra includes it, as does the LG V60 ThinQ phone, and the Canon EOS R5 mirrorless camera.

 8K gaming: PS5, Xbox, PC